 We assist in-house legal counsel and human resources departments with corporate immigration matters such as business visitors, intra-company transferees and other statutory or treaty-based work permits.
 We understand the time constraints human resources departments are under to fill a position so we give this type of immigration work priority and can generally turn the paperwork around within 48 hours.

 Students and Visitors

 Whether you want your parents to visit you in Canada or to send your son or daughter here for university, we are happy to assist with the immigration process.
 Generally, these types of applications are straightforward and do not need a lawyer.
 However, there are many different categories of temporary residence and each Canadian embassy has slightly different application requirements.
 If there are any special circumstances (such as previous refusals by the Canadian embassy, or any previous criminal charges or convictions, etc) or should you simply wish to use a lawyer, we are happy to provide our representation on any temporary resident application.

 The Government of Canada demands very specific requirements from the employee and employer for this type of work permit.
 A Caregiver is a unique category of temporary foreign worker.
 The initial work permit application is more comprehensive than a regular work permit application.
 Criminal, medical and security clearances are completed at the time of the application in the Canadian visa office in the applicant’s home.
 These clearances pave the way to immigrate to Canada as a permanent resident.

-In addition, we have developed an option for business owners and operators who have a senior role to obtain an LMIA as an owner operator or LMIA-exempt work permit as an entrepreneur which then enables them to apply for a work permit and access the Express Entry (permanent residence) program.
+In addition, we have some ideas for business owners who have senior roles to obtain an LMIA as an owner operator or LMIA-exempt work permit as an entrepreneur which then enables them to work in Canada and may ultimately facilitate access to the Express Entry (permanent residence) program.
 This is a great option for someone who wants a faster and more flexible process than what the provincial programs offer, but it only provides temporary status.
 As well, Canada has made its Start Up Visa a permanent immigration program.
 More information on that option can be found here.